Retirement Terms (A to Z)

 A fixed amount of money from which customers will take the initial advance and additional advances as they need up to the pre-agreed amount under a Lifetime Mortgage.

-A way to describe pension funds that have been used to provide pension benefits (such as income or access to tax-free cash).
+A way to describe pension funds that have been used to provide pension benefits (such as income or access to a tax-free lump sum).

 With this type of pension, the amount of retirement income an employee gets is set in advance, guaranteed and increases each year.
 The amount of income they get is based on the number of years they have been a member of the scheme and their salary at or near retirement, or averaged over membership of the scheme.